Montclar d'Urgell: Population

+Points of interest

 Montclar Castle

 The majestic Montclar Castle presided over the town that bears his name.
-The castle is built on the remains of an old Roman tower keep.
+The castle was built on the remains of an old Roman tower keep.
 The castle is documented from the year 981, making it the oldest in the area.
-Inside you can still see part of the wall of the tower from tribute century Roman II.
+Inside, part of the wall of the tower from the tribute century Roman II can still be seen.
 Most of the first floor of the present castle was built in the thirteenth century.
-And the upper floors were remodeled after the Christian reconquest and currently show an elegant architecture of the Catalan Renaissance, dating from the sixteenth and seventeenth centuries.
+Also, the upper floors were remodelled after the Christian Reconquest and currently show an elegant architecture of the Catalan Renaissance dating from the sixteenth to the seventeenth centuries.
 The castle was restored in 1970, was declared a national Historic Monument in 1979 and is now open to visitors.

 Only six families have owned the Montclar castle from the Christian reconquest: the Tost (until 1067), the Cabrera (1067-1179), the Ribelles (1179-1418), the Pons (1418-1689), the Despujol (1689-1986) and Miguel (1986 to present).